Amphibians and Reptiles

 Terrestrial Wandering Garter snake

 Reptiles are especially poorly documented in the San Juan Islands.
-There have been isolated reports of Rubber Boas (Charina bottae) on San Juan Island and Sharp-Tailed Snakes (Contia tenuis) on Orcas Island, but only garter snakes (Thamnophis spp) are relatively abundant and widespread on the larger islands.
+There have been isolated reports of Rubber Boas (Charina bottae) on San Juan Island and Sharp-Tailed Snakes (Contia tenuis) on San Juan and Orcas Islands, but only garter snakes (Thamnophis spp) are relatively abundant and widespread on the larger islands.
 Thamnophis elegans, the Western Terrestrial Garter Snake, is an aquatic hunter and strong swimmer, while the Common Garter Snake (Thamnophis ordinoides) is well adapted to our wet climate by giving live birth and hibernating underground.
-Northern Alligator Lizards (Elgaria coerulea), also viviparous, have been documented in two small isolated populations on the east and west extremes of Orcas Island.
+Northern Alligator Lizards (Elgaria coerulea), also viviparous, have been documented on San Juan Island, and in two small isolated populations on the east and west extremes of Orcas Island.

 Western pond turtles (Actinemys marmorata) were last seen on San Juan Island 20 years ago.
 Western Painted Turtles (Chrysemys picta), native to the mainland, have meanwhile spread to at least a half-dozen lakes on the larger islands, and Red-Eared Sliders continue to be introduced by pet owners, where these non-natives co-exist, limited by their need to find warm dry sandy soil for their eggs in summer.